 Planning your oral history project

 Our grantees often underestimate the time needed to run an effective oral history project.
-Be aware that it takes time to build relationships with potential partners, volunteers and participants, and the process of documenting your interviews can be time-consuming too.
+Be aware that it takes time to build relationships with potential partners, volunteers and participants, and the process of collecting and documenting your interviews can be time-consuming too.

 Be specific in your application about the number of interviews you will record, how long they will be, how many will be summarised and/or transcribed and archived into a collection.